boopsboops/dplyr-tutorial/README.md

 ## Tibbles

 These set of packages usually work best with "tibbles" which are an alternative dataframe format to R's traditional `data.frame()`.
+They are basically the same, but with some neat new features.

 We will be working with tibbles today.
 If you have installed the tidyverse, this will have included the tibble package.
 If you want to find out more about how they work then there is a whole section on them in Chapter 10 of the book that I mentioned at the beginning.
 For now I will just give you the code that you need to use them.